Frequently Asked Questions

 EKS Anywhere runs the Kubernetes Control Plane and worker nodes on your infrastructure.
 You are responsible for managing the EKS Anywhere Control Plane and worker nodes.
 There is no requirement to have an AWS account to run EKS Anywhere.

 If you’d like to see how EKS Anywhere compares to EKS please see the information here.

 How can I manage EKS Anywhere at scale?

 You can perform cluster life cycle and configuration management at scale through GitOps-based tools.
 EKS Anywhere offers git-driven cluster management through the integrated Flux Controller.
 See Manage cluster with GitOps documentation for details.

 Can I run EKS Anywhere on ESXi?

-No. EKS Anywhere is dependent on the vSphere cluster API provider CAPV and it uses the vCenter API.
+No. EKS Anywhere is only supported on providers listed on the Create production cluster page.
 There would need to be a change to the upstream project to support ESXi.

 Can I deploy EKS Anywhere on a single node?

 Yes.
 Single node cluster deployment is supported for Bare Metal.
 See workerNodeGroupConfigurations